-- If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you can continue to the next level of the review process.
-If the Administrative Law Judge or attorney adjudicator says no to your appeal, the notice you get will tell you what to do next if you choose to continue with your appeal.
+- If you decide to accept this decision that turns down your appeal, the appeals process is over. - o If you do not want to accept the decision, you might be able to continue to the next level of the review process.
+If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
+If the rules allow you to go on, the written notice will also tell you who to contact and what to do next if you choose to continue with your appeal.